Dhowfiq/PRODIGY_DS_02/README.md

 PROJECT GOALS:

--Perform data cleaning to prepare the dataset for analysis.
+Perform data cleaning to prepare the dataset for analysis.
--Conduct exploratory data analysis (EDA) to gain insights into the Titanic dataset.
+Conduct exploratory data analysis (EDA) to gain insights into the Titanic dataset.
--Explore relationships between variables such as passenger class, age, gender, and survival.
+Explore relationships between variables such as passenger class, age, gender, and survival.
--Visualize data patterns and trends using charts and graphs.
+Visualize data patterns and trends using charts and graphs.
--Draw conclusions and provide insights based on the analysis.
+Draw conclusions and provide insights based on the analysis.

 DATASET: